Daniel2BDias/Daniel2BDias/README.md

 - 🌱 I’m currently learning React, Node.js
 - 👯 I’m looking to collaborate on any project that you may need my knowledge.
-- 💬 Ask me about anything you see fit and I'll answered it.
+- 💬 Ask me about anything you see fit and I'll answer it.
 - 📫 How to reach me: daniiel2dias@gmail.com
 - ⚡ Fun fact: Spiders are the only web developers that like to find bugs.